project-ida/two-state-quantum-systems/src/05-excitation-transfer.md

 > As an aside, the energy difference has not arisen due to a coupling between the levels themselves (that would be the usual explanation).
 Indeed, it is not the case that levels 2 and 3 have been split apart - one moving up in energy while the other moves down.
 Instead, the non-interacting level 2 has maintained its energy of 1.5 while level 3 has shifted up due to its interaction with other levels around it (not seen at this zoom level).

-Why does the this energy difference create the oscillations?
+Why does this energy difference create the oscillations?
 We set up our system in the $|1,+,-\rangle$ state, but we could also think of this initial state as a mixture of level 2 and 3.
 Specifically (ignoring normalisations):

 $|1,+,-\rangle \approx \text{level_2} + \text{level_3}$